 (b) keep the Personal Data confidential;

-(e) assist the Institution in responding to any data subject access request and to ensure compliance with its obligations under the Data Protection Legislation with respect to security, breach notifications, privacy impact assessments and consultations with supervisory authorities or regulators;
+(e) assist the School in responding to any data subject access request and to ensure compliance with its obligations under the Data Protection Legislation with respect to security, breach notifications, privacy impact assessments and consultations with supervisory authorities or regulators;

 11. REPRESENTATION and WARRANTIES

-11.1 Kapow warrants to the Institution to the best of its knowledge that the Licensed Material and all Intellectual Property Rights therein are owned by or licensed to Kapow and that the Licensed Material used as contemplated in this Agreement does not infringe any third party Intellectual Property Rights, subject to Clauses 9.2 and 9.3.
+11.1 Kapow warrants to the School to the best of its knowledge that the Licensed Material and all Intellectual Property Rights therein are owned by or licensed to Kapow and that the Licensed Material used as contemplated in this Agreement does not infringe any third party Intellectual Property Rights, subject to Clauses 9.2 and 9.3.

-11.2 While Kapow has no reason to believe that there are any inaccuracies or defects in the information contained in the Licensed Material, Kapow makes no representation and gives no warranty express or implied with regard to the information contained in or any part of the Licensed Material including (without limitation) the fitness of such information or part for any purposes whatsoever and Kapow accepts no liability for loss suffered or incurred by the Institution or Authorised Users as a result of their reliance on the Licensed Material.
+11.2 While Kapow has no reason to believe that there are any inaccuracies or defects in the information contained in the Licensed Material, Kapow makes no representation and gives no warranty express or implied with regard to the information contained in or any part of the Licensed Material including (without limitation) the fitness of such information or part for any purposes whatsoever and Kapow accepts no liability for loss suffered or incurred by the School or Authorised Users as a result of their reliance on the Licensed Material.

-11.3 In no circumstances will Kapow be liable to the Institution for any loss resulting from a cause over which Kapow does not have direct control, including but not limited to failure of electronic or mechanical equipment or communication lines, telephone or other interconnect problems, unauthorised access, theft, or operator errors.
+11.3 In no circumstances will Kapow be liable to the School for any loss resulting from a cause over which Kapow does not have direct control, including but not limited to failure of electronic or mechanical equipment or communication lines, telephone or other interconnect problems, unauthorised access, theft, or operator errors.

-11.4 The Institution agrees to notify Kapow immediately and provide full particulars in the event that it becomes aware of any actual or threatened claims by any third party in connection with any works contained in the Licensed Material and do all things reasonably required to assist Kapow in such claims.
+11.4 The School agrees to notify Kapow immediately and provide full particulars in the event that it becomes aware of any actual or threatened claims by any third party in connection with any works contained in the Licensed Material and do all things reasonably required to assist Kapow in such claims.
 It is expressly agreed that upon such notification, or if Kapow becomes aware of such a claim from other sources, Kapow may remove such work(s) from the Licensed Material.
 Failure to report knowledge of any actual or threatened claim by any third party shall be deemed a Material Breach of this Agreement.